 [Fukushima Prefecture] What is Aizu's New Year's dish "Kozuyu"?
-Local flavors born of hospitality
+A local flavor born from the spirit of hospitality

 table of contents